malczan/FlightTracker-SwiftUI/README.md

 FlightTracker allows users to check flight status by using iata code.
 Users are able to get information such as:
 * Acutal status of flight
-* Departure/arrival airport and terminal
+* Name of departure/arrival airport
-* Schedulded and actual hours
+* Schedulded/actual departure time
+* Schedulded/actual arrival time
 * Airlines information

 All data provided by Aviationstack API service.